 - Only one request per year will be accepted from a specific grant applicant

-- We will fund a specific project/ program for no more than 3 years; the PCCF reserves the right to extend past 3 years
+- We will fund a specific project/ program for no more than three years; the PCCF reserves the right to extend past three years

-- A successful grant recipient must take a one year break before they can re-apply (for the same or another grant) if they have already received three consecutive years of funding
+- A successful grant recipient must take a one year break before they can re-apply if they have already received three consecutive years of funding

 - In the event the grant recipient ceases to operate or becomes insolvent, all unused PCCF grant money shall be immediately returned to PCCF